Mohammed Morsi trial over Egypt protesters' deaths resumes

 - Insulting the judiciary

 Mr Morsi's Islamist supporters say the charges are politically motivated.
-Officials insist the trials are free and fair.'Kept in a dump'
+Officials insist the trials are free and fair.

 The former president was flown in by helicopter on Saturday morning from his prison in Alexandria.

 Mr Morsi and other defendants were kept inside the glass box during the trial to avoid disruptions.

 The state-run Nile News TV channel said the trial had been adjourned to 4 February.